jozzzzep/VarEnc/README.md

 - **EncDecimal** - The same thing as the struct above, but for a Decimal.
 - **EncString** - An EncType class for a string type, that uses an XOR bitwise encryption.

-You can find the EncTypes library [here](https://github.com/JosepeDev/Variable-Encryption/tree/main/EncTypes)
+You can find the EncTypes folder [here](https://github.com/JosepeDev/Variable-Encryption/tree/main/EncTypes)

 ## Examples